Professional Communication

 He said he would talk to him about not turning in assignments.
 I asked if it would be helpful for me to check with him before class ends and encourage him to turn in his work.
 His dad was concerned that the extra attention might embarrass him.
 He wanted to check with his student first.

-My name is Tim Gamble, and I am Alyssa Barton’s student teacher.
+My name is Tim Gamble, and I am currently student teaching in Alyssa Barton’s English class.

 [Student Name Redacted] recently transferred into our English 11 class, and we haven’t had the opportunity to meet her yet.
 Can you please share any information that would help us ensure she has the resources and support needed to succeed academically this term?